YusufAliDemirkiran/machine-learning-term-project/README.md

 ## Target Variable

-The target variable is `Tuketim`, total electricity comsumption.
+The target variable is `Tuketim`, total electricity consumption.

-To avoid target leakage, same-time source production columns are not used directly to predict same-time total generation.
+To avoid feature availability leakage, same-time source production columns are not used directly to predict same-time total generation.
 Instead, calendar features, lag features, and rolling historical features are used.

 ## Repository Structure